CHENNAMSETTYGURUTEJA/Python_Quiz/README.md

-# 🐍 Python Mini Quiz App
+# 🐍 Python Mini Quiz

 Welcome to the Python Mini Quiz App! 🎉 This is an interactive Python quiz built using Tkinter, designed to help you test your knowledge of Python concepts in a fun and engaging way.